SimonZsx/clipper/README.md

  Carefully Replace image query with sentiment analysis at every step should give you desired result.

  Please note that current grpcclient may not support batch prediction and without_proxy at the same time.
 Need to be fixed later.
-And note that if you want to run container3: sentiment analysis on a single machine with GPU, it will occupy all GPU configuration and report CUDA error.
+And note that if you want to run container3: sentiment analysis on a single machine with GPU, it will occupy all GPU configuration.
 Therefore, please avoid setting c3 as stateful in dag_formatted in clipper-develop, sentiment directory.
+And also need to change c3 to cpu setting instead of gpu setting if you want to run wo_proxy.
+Else you may get CUDA lib not found error.

   To build the whole app, run:
  `python sentiment.py` under clipper-develop/clipper_admin/